-This part of the process commences with the Prosecutor being notified that a crime has probably been committed.
-It continues with criminal proceedings being instituted and ends with the defendant either being committed to stand trial or any charges being withdrawn.
+This part of the process begins when the Prosecutor is notified that a crime has probably been committed.
+It continues with criminal proceedings being launched and ends either with the accused person being committed to stand trial or any charges being withdrawn.

-This stage is aimed at unraveling the case as far as possible and determining whether there are strong indications that the defendant has committed the crime so as to commit them or not for trial by the competent court.
+This stage is aimed at clarifying the case as far as possible in order to determine whether there are strong indications that the defendant has committed the crime, so as to commit them or not for trial by the competent court.

-This refers to the means provided by law to a person to enable them to challenge the decision of a criminal court.
+This refers to the legal means provided to a person to enable them to challenge a ruling of a criminal court.

 Such means are:

-- a fresh trial of the case, and a reversal of the judgment with a view to partially or fully annulling the decision being challenged on legal grounds.
+- a fresh trial of the case, and a partial or full annulment of the disputed ruling on legal grounds.

-Details about all of these stages in the process and about your rights can be found in the factsheets.
+You can find more detailed information on all of these stages in the process and on your rights in the following factsheets.
 This information is not a substitute for legal advice and is intended to be for general guidance only.

-If you are the victim of a crime, you can find full information about your rights here.
+If you are the victim of a crime, you can find full information on your rights here.

 Role of the European Commission

-Please note that the European Commission plays no part in the procedures for criminal prosecutions which are adopted in the various Member States and cannot assist you if you have a complaint.
-Information is provided in these factsheets about how to complain and to whom.
+The European Commission plays no part in the procedures for criminal prosecutions adopted in the various Member States and cannot assist you if you wish to file a complaint.
+Information is provided in these factsheets on how to complain and to whom.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.